THE FUTURE OF HOUSING IS HERE

 Sustainability

-2444 Eglinton has been designed to meet the ambitious Toronto Green Standards Version 4, Tier 2 and adopt One Planet Living, a framework that addresses all aspects of environmental, social, and economic sustainability.
+2444 Eglinton has been designed to meet Toronto’s ambitious Version 4, Tier 2 environmental standards.
+It is also adopting the One Planet Living framework that promotes environmental, social, and economic sustainability.

 02